TrebledJ/trebledj.github.io/content/posts/ctf/2023-10-maple/2023-10-02-maplectf-2023-mostly-harmless.md

 z: Challenge = Reverse()    # Is type(Reverse()) a subtype of Challenge? ✓
 ```

-We discuss later [how to resolve subtype queries](#be-a-subtype-checker).
-(That is, how to figure out if a class is a subtype of another class.)
+We'll find out later how to resolve subtype queries.
+That is, we'll look at how to figure out if a class is a subtype of another class. ([Jump](#be-a-subtype-checker).)

 Subtypes are great for [polymorphism](https://www.programiz.com/python-programming/polymorphism) as they allow us to construct containers (lists, arrays, maps) in a concise and type-safe manner.
 Here's a simple example: